-A story following two private investigators trying to solve a kidnapping of a young girl from Boston, ‘Gone Baby Gone’ is modern-day neo-noir drama comprising of elements of detective mysteries and suspense thrillers.
+A story following two private investigators trying to solve a kidnapping of a young girl from Boston, ‘Gone Baby Gone’ is a modern-day neo-noir drama comprising of elements of detective mysteries and suspense thrillers.
 The one who has already watched ‘Gone Baby Gone’ would most likely agree that it is a film that is gonna be included in the lists of cult classics fifty years of now, just as films like ’12 Angry Men’ (1957) has made their way into the hearts of all generations.

 ‘Gone Baby Gone’ is a cinematic treat from Ben Affleck in his directorial debut starring his brother Casey Affleck and Michelle Monaghan.
-At the time when Ben was going through his biggest career crisis, he returned to the mainstream in the director’s chair and gave the audiences a taste of is versatility.
-His experience, ability to learn and grasp, and his unique and unmatched vision reflects his work on the film and makes it intriguing, compelling, and aesthetic.
+At the time when Ben was going through his biggest career crisis, he returned to the mainstream in the director’s chair and gave the audience a taste of his versatility.
+His experience, ability to learn and grasp, and his unique and unmatched vision reflect his work on the film and makes it intriguing, compelling, and aesthetic.
 Despite moderate performances, Ben’s direction and screenwriting make the film mesmerizing and laudable.
 With a 94% critic rating on review aggregator Rotten Tomatoes, ‘Gone Baby Gone’ remains one of the most enticing detective thrillers of the new millennia.

 Read More: Movies Like Bicycle Thieves